DerYeger/yeger/packages/turbo-graph/README.md

 ### Controls

-By double-clicking a node, its package is used as the filter.
+By double-clicking a task node, its package is used as the filter.

 ## License